-To free the oppressed and to stand for human dignity, justice and reconciliation in Burma.
+To free the oppressed and to stand for human dignity, justice and reconciliation.

-To bring help, hope and love to people of all faiths and ethnicities in the conflict zones of Burma, to shine a light on the actions of oppressors, to stand with the oppressed and support leaders and organizations committed to liberty, justice and service.
+To bring help, hope and love to people of all faiths and ethnicities in the conflict areas, to shine a light on the actions of oppressors, to stand with the oppressed and support leaders and organizations committed to liberty, justice and service.

-- To inspire, train and equip people in Burma to bring positive change through acts of love and service.
+- To inspire, train and equip people in conflict zones to bring positive change through acts of love and service.

 - To provide immediate medical assistance, shelter, food, clothing, educational materials and other humanitarian aid in the war zones and to improve logistics and medical evacuation.